Recovery and Food Guide

 Recovery and Food at Boxing Camp: How to Train Hard for a Week

-Boxing camp recovery guide covering meals, sleep, hydration, rest time, Tbilisi downtime, and how full-board packages support training.
+Boxing camp recovery guide covering meals, sleep, hydration, rest time, Tbilisi downtime, and how Bed & Breakfast packages support training.

 Quick answer

 Recovery at boxing camp depends on meals, sleep, hydration, pacing, and honest communication with coaches.
-At Boxing Camp Georgia, the daily rhythm includes meals, midday recovery or Tbilisi free time, and optional sessions so athletes can adjust volume.
+At Boxing Camp Georgia, the daily rhythm includes breakfast for Bed & Breakfast guests, midday recovery or Tbilisi free time, and optional sessions so athletes can adjust volume.

 Meal rhythm